“I think my story is nothing short of a miracle,” shares Elisha. “If it weren’t for TROSA, I wouldn’t be here today.”

 “Before TROSA, I would never talk to someone about my feelings and anxieties.
 Counseling was so important…learning to forgive myself and move past my shame and guilt.
 And I’ve met some amazing people here.
 Learning to connect with others was huge for me.
 In my addiction, I was always searching for that connection and place where I belonged.”

 Elisha graduated the two-year program and successfully applied to stay longer as a senior resident.
 “My kids were proud of me and they understood what I was doing.
 They could see I was getting better.
 My ex-husband and his mother were supportive and were able to help raise our children during this time.”
 Elisha continued to grow.
-She acquired new skills, further strengthened relationships with her children, and joined TROSA’s staff in 2014 as the Executive Assistant to TROSA’s President and CEO.
-She has since served in a variety of senior administrative roles and today Elisha is TROSA’s Annual Gifts Manager.
+She acquired new skills, further strengthened relationships with her children, and joined TROSA’s staff in 2014.
+She has since served in a variety of senior administrative roles.

 Elisha discovered her talents for helping others at TROSA.
 She was encouraged by staff—including TROSA’s Founder Kevin McDonald—to pursue a certification in counseling.
 She became a certified Peer Support Specialist and Certified Alcohol and Drug Counselor, and has been providing one-on-one counseling for TROSA residents for several years.

-She also facilitates TROSA’s Grief and Loss class.
+She found facilitating TROSA’s Grief and Loss class especially meaningful.
 “Many residents have experienced loss, but have not yet addressed feelings of pain and guilt,” shares Elisha.
 “Being able to feel comfortable and safe in a space with others is significant…it provides an opportunity to heal while in recovery.”

 Elisha’s strength and talents are an inspiration to all at TROSA…and beyond.
 She was honored as a Durham Magazine “Woman of Achievement” in 2014 and is a 2020 Leadership North Carolina alum.
 She also obtained credentials for yoga instruction.
 And—most importantly—she enjoys a meaningful, close relationship with her family.